ntutangyun/ntutangyun.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Research Fellow at Cranfield University, United Kingdom.
 My current research focuses are 6G-enabled autonomy.
+You can chat with me at [Yun-a-Capybara](https://chatgpt.com/g/g-duSnBos76-yun-a-capybara).

 Education
 ------